Caring for hospitalized babies and children

 What is a pediatric hospitalist?

-A pediatric hospitalist is a pediatric healthcare provider who works exclusively in the hospital.
+A pediatric hospitalist is a pediatric healthcare provider who works with hospitalized children.

 What does a pediatric hospitalist do?

-Dr. Matsuda and Sara care for babies and children who were admitted to Mercy after surgery, an emergency, or for any other reason.
+Sara cares for babies and children who were admitted to Mercy after surgery, an emergency, or for any other reason.

 - Leading and managing your child’s care while he or she is in the hospital